clare-jisc/ultimate-wagtail-developers-course/lessons/link_to_lessons.md

 Lesson 6: [Custom ImageModel: Flex Your Wagtail Image Handling](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/custom-image-models/) apply best practice in using a Custom Image Model

-Lesson 7: [Using Images in Wagtail Templates](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/using-wagtail-images/) integrating images into your templates, set up an ImageField and link it via ForeignKey to Wagtail's Image object (or your Custom ImageModel)
+Lesson 7: [Using Images in Wagtail Templates](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/using-wagtail-images/) integrating images into your templates, set up an ImageField and link it via ForeignKey to Wagtail's Image object (or your Custom ImageModel), includes support for 'svg' and setting focal area on image upload

 Lesson 8: [Efficient Image Loading in Wagtail](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/serving-dynamic-images/) generating image URLs without blocking the main template loading process.
-Learn how to serve images faster
+Learn how to serve images faster using `dynamic image serve view`

 Lesson 9: [File Handling 101 (Wagtail Documents)](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/file-handling-101-wagtail-documents/) how to upload, manage or let your users download files from the template